The most complete Ry Cooder discography in the Universe

 A legendary session musician, Cooder played with a wide range of artists, from Randy Newman to Crazy Horse to the Rolling Stones.
 He made notable contributions on the latter's 1969 release, Let It Bleed, providing the central riff to the group's smash hit "Honky Tonk Woman" in the process.

-1969 was also the year Cooder landed a solo recording contract with Reprise Records.
-His debut album, Ry Cooder (1970), showcased his trademark slide guitar and encyclopedic musical influences.
-Ry Cooder was followed, in late 1972, with Into The Purple Valley.
 Produced by Lenny Waronker and Jim Dickinson, Into The Purple Valley takes its theme from the epic journey of Dust Bowl farmers west to California.
 Evoking an almost forgotten period of American history with such songs as "How Can You Keep Moving (Unless You Migrate Too)", "Taxes On The Farmer Feeds Us All" and "Vigilante Man", the LP established Cooder's credentials as both a respected musicologist and richly talented artist.
 Other standout cuts on Into The Purple Valley include Johnny Cash's "Hey Porter", Leadbelly's "On A Monday" and a definitive reworking of the standard "Billy The Kid" featuring Cooder's unparalleled mandolin playing.